 Understand the infrastructure as code (IAC) model and its application to solve deployment problems.

-DevOps Engineer Salaries Based on Company, Country, and Experience
+DevOps Salary Based on Company, Country, and Experience

-A Engineer’s salary is quite lucrative but varies depending on the company, geography, and experience.
+An engineer’s salary is quite lucrative but varies depending on the company, geography, and experience.
+For instance, an entry-level DevOps position’s pay will be considerably less than a senior DevOps Engineer salary.

 DevOps Engineer Salary: Based on Country and Location

-- Data from Payscale shows that in the US, Engineers earn an average of $95K yearly.
+- Data from Glassdoor.com shows that in the US, engineers earn an average of USD 105,107 yearly.
 However, this average varies depending on your job location.
 For instance, Engineer salaries for pros working in San Francisco is over $130K yearly.
-In New York, Engineer salary averages to about $115K yearly.
+In New York, Engineer salary averages to about $105K per year.

 - Average annual DevOps Engineer salary in India is over ₹700K.